 After beta testing their P2P platform in October 2018, they launched their peer-to-peer (P2P) platform in November 2018 to UK residents.

-Signing up and verifying your identity doesn’t take long (15-20 mins).
+Signing up and verifying your identity doesn’t take long (15-20 mins when I did it).
 You’ll need to provide:

 - Your name, address, email, and phone number.